 High-level Cloud-based DR process

-IaC allows you to test your disaster recovery plan by deploying your infrastructure and applications to see if automation succeeds or fails.
+Infrastructure as Code (IaC) allows you to test your disaster recovery plan by deploying your infrastructure and applications to see if automation succeeds or fails.
 You may not route production traffic to the test site, but you’ll see if your recovery is successful.

 IaC’s Many Capabilities Are Critical to Supporting Scale